-The information contained in this section under "Land Development" and "The Owner" relates to and has been obtained from the Owner and none of the District, the Underwriter or the Financial Advisor assumes any responsibility for the accuracy or completeness thereof.
-None of the District, the Underwriter or the Financial Advisor makes any representation regarding projected development plans within the District, the financial soundness of the Owner or other property owners and developers or the managerial ability of such persons and entities to complete development as planned.
-The Owner makes no representation regarding projected development plans within the District (except for those of the Owner), the financial soundness of the other property owners and developers (excluding Owner) or the managerial ability of such persons and entities to complete development of the District Land may be affected by factors, such as governmental policies with respect to land development, the availability of utilities, the availability of energy, construction costs, interest rates, competition from other developments and other political, legal and economic conditions beyond the control of the District, the Owner, or other property owners and developers.
+The information contained in this section under "Land Development" and "The Owner" relates to and has been obtained from Avanti and the Owner and none of the District, the Underwriter or the Financial Advisor assumes any responsibility for the accuracy or completeness thereof.
+None of the District, the Underwriter or the Financial Advisor makes any representation regarding projected development plans within the District, the financial soundness of Avanti, the Owner or other property owners and developers or the managerial ability of such persons and entities to complete development as planned.
+Avanti and the Owner makes no representation regarding projected development plans within the District (except for those of Avanti and the Owner), the financial soundness of the other property owners and developers (excluding Avanti and the Owner) or the managerial ability of such persons and entities to complete development as planned.
+The development of the District Land (as defined herein) may be affected by factors, such as governmental policies with respect to land development; and other political, legal and economic conditions beyond the control of the District, Avanti, the Owner, or other property owners and developers.
 Further, the District Land may be subject to encumbrances as security for obligations payable to various parties, the default of which could adversely affect construction activity.
 See "RISK FACTORS."